-Full-Stack Freelancers are responding to a series of technology-driven trends — contingent employment, intensifying globalization, and automation — by taking advantage of the other side of the coin: technology finally becoming powerful enough, cheap enough, and user-friendly enough to be deployed productively by a single individual.
+Full-Stack Freelancers are responding to a series of technology-driven trends — contingent employment, intensifying globalisation, and automation — by taking advantage of the other side of the coin: technology finally becoming powerful enough, cheap enough, and user-friendly enough to be deployed productively by a single individual.

 They borrow freely — from tech startups, digital nomads, lifestyle designers, independent contractors, the sharing and peer-to-peer economies — but placing them squarely inside any of these categories is not quite right.

-It requires a skill that virtually none of us are educated for: portfolio thinking.Tiago Forte, Forte Labs
+It requires a skill that virtually none of us are educated for: portfolio thinking – Tiago Forte, Forte Labs.

-The rise of the creator economy
+The creator economy

 Creators, we’re on the verge of the ‘Second Renaissance’ of the arts making this the best time in history to be an artist.

 The internet is just 30 years old, and it has revolutionised the way we live and work.
-Jack Conte, CEO, Patreon
+Jack Conte, CEO Patreon.

 The burnout generation

 We can’t do this forever.
-I think we’re gonna have to decide as a society and as a generation to figure this shit out.Anne Helen Petersen
+I think we’re gonna have to decide as a society and as a generation to figure this shit out.

 We’ve made being busy and ‘always on’ a badge of honour, which needs to change.